icbi-lab/infercnvpy/README.rst

 To (optionally) run the :code:`copyKAT` algorithm, you need a working R installation and the `copykat <https://github.com/navinlabcode/copykat#step-1-installation>`_ package installed.
-Usually, if `R` is in your `PATH`, `rpy2 <https://rpy2.github.io/>`_ automatically detects your R installation.
-If you get an error message while importing `infercnvpy`, try setting the `R_HOME` environment variable before importing infercnvpy:
+Usually, if :code:`R` is in your :code:`PATH`, `rpy2 <https://rpy2.github.io/>`_ automatically detects your R installation.
+If you get an error message while importing :code:`infercnvpy`, try setting the :code:`R_HOME` environment variable before importing infercnvpy:

 .. code-block:: python